andrea-calligaris/ff8-sounds-catalog/sound-information.md

 ## Triple Triad

-- Card won after a game of cards: `18 Common → stuff obtained`.
+- Card won after a game of cards: `18 common → stuff obtained`.
 - `89 play card`:
   - Card is chosen for the deck.
   - When the opponent's deck gets prepared (one time for each card).